Published by Lurleen Kirkwood

-This week’s blog features one of Yellowtrace’s recent articles for design nerds.
-They’re a constant and excellent source of inspiration, not to mention information, about all things design.
+This week’s blog features a recent article from Yellowtrace for design nerds.
+They’re a constant and excellent source of inspiration, not to mention information, about all things interior design.

 This time they’re back with their content partnership, pals from Brickworks Building Project.
-BBP are an Australia company that design, develop, manufacture and sell bricks, and a whole heap more of fantastic building materials.
+They are an Australia company that designs, develops, manufactures and sells bricks, and a whole heap more fantastic building materials.

 In this series, they focus on High-rise Brick & Masonry Architecture.
 In case you hadn’t noticed, say Yellowtrace, contemporary, mid-and-high rise towers are usually built using materials like concrete, steel, glass and large formal claddings.